I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlvolumedevicetodosname.md

 The behavior of this routine is identical to that of <a href="..\ntddk\nf-ntddk-iovolumedevicetodosname.md">IoVolumeDeviceToDosName</a>.
 For more information about how to use this routine, see <b>IoVolumeDeviceToDosName</b>.

 Drivers that must work on older NT-based operating systems may use this routine.
-Drivers written for Windows XP and later must use <b>IoVolumeDeviceToDosName</b> instead.</p>
+Drivers written for Windows XP and later must use <b>IoVolumeDeviceToDosName</b> instead.

 ## Requirements
 | &nbsp; | &nbsp; |